 - Local banks and small credit unions tend to be customer-friendly institutions that don’t nickel-and-dime you.

 However, these fees exist, so it’s critical to read fee disclosures before you open an account.
-For example, Bank of America Rewards savings accounts charges $8 per month (but you can qualify for a fee waiver by keeping at least $500 in your account or meeting other criteria).
+For example, Bank of America Advantage Savings accounts charge $8 per month (but you can qualify for a fee waiver by keeping at least $500 in your account or meeting other criteria).